-Require increased handwashing before and after handling equipment, especially if being used by more than one person.
+Requiring increased handwashing before and after handling equipment, especially if being used by more than one person.

-Avoiding sharing instruments and equipment
+Avoiding sharing instruments

-Avoid sharing equipment wherever possible.
+Avoid and equipment wherever possible.
 Place name labels on equipment to help identify the designated user, for example, percussionists' own sticks and mallets.

-If instruments and equipment have to be shared, disinfect regularly (including any packing cases, handles, props, chairs, microphones and music stands) and always between users, following government guidance on cleaning and handling equipment.
+If instruments and equipment have to be shared, disinfect regularly (including any packing cases, handles, props, chairs, microphones and music stands) and always between users, following government guidance on cleaning and handling equipment available at working safely during Coronavirus.

 Instruments should be cleaned by the pupils playing them, where possible.